Legacy Capital Partners Inc. Acquires 660 Shares of Johnson & Johnson (NYSE:JNJ)

-Legacy Capital Partners Inc. grew its stake in Johnson & Johnson (NYSE:JNJ) by 1.7% in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+Legacy Capital Partners Inc. lifted its holdings in shares of Johnson & Johnson (NYSE:JNJ) by 1.7% during the 3rd quarter, Holdings Channel.com reports.
 The fund owned 39,417 shares of the company’s stock after buying an additional 660 shares during the period.
-Johnson & Johnson makes up approximately 2.4% of Legacy Capital Partners Inc.’s holdings, making the stock its 9th biggest position.
+Johnson & Johnson accounts for 2.4% of Legacy Capital Partners Inc.’s investment portfolio, making the stock its 9th biggest holding.
 Legacy Capital Partners Inc.’s holdings in Johnson & Johnson were worth $5,868,000 as of its most recent SEC filing.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-Dempze Nancy E lifted its stake in shares of Johnson & Johnson by 0.4% in the second quarter.
-Dempze Nancy E now owns 20,907 shares of the company’s stock worth $2,939,000 after buying an additional 80 shares during the last quarter.
-Bessemer Group Inc. grew its stake in Johnson & Johnson by 10.3% in the 2nd quarter.
-Bessemer Group Inc. now owns 268,577 shares of the company’s stock valued at $37,769,000 after buying an additional 25,097 shares during the last quarter.
-Private Asset Management Inc. raised its holdings in Johnson & Johnson by 0.5% in the 2nd quarter.
-Private Asset Management Inc. now owns 93,956 shares of the company’s stock worth $13,213,000 after acquiring an additional 425 shares during the period.
-Martin Investment Management LLC lifted its position in Johnson & Johnson by 5.1% during the 2nd quarter.
-Martin Investment Management LLC now owns 32,745 shares of the company’s stock worth $4,605,000 after acquiring an additional 1,586 shares during the last quarter.
-Finally, LVM Capital Management Ltd. MI boosted its holdings in Johnson & Johnson by 4.3% during the third quarter.
-LVM Capital Management Ltd. MI now owns 125,397 shares of the company’s stock valued at $18,669,000 after acquiring an additional 5,225 shares during the period.
-Institutional investors own 67.44% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in JNJ.
+Capital World Investors increased its position in Johnson & Johnson by 182.9% during the first quarter.
+Capital World Investors now owns 21,195,989 shares of the company’s stock worth $2,779,435,000 after buying an additional 13,703,905 shares during the period.
+Nordea Investment Management AB increased its position in Johnson & Johnson by 88.0% during the second quarter.
+Nordea Investment Management AB now owns 17,222,162 shares of the company’s stock worth $2,382,514,000 after buying an additional 8,062,204 shares during the period.
+Capital International Investors increased its position in Johnson & Johnson by 13.6% during the first quarter.
+Capital International Investors now owns 16,726,965 shares of the company’s stock worth $2,193,411,000 after buying an additional 2,004,688 shares during the period.
+The Manufacturers Life Insurance Company increased its position in Johnson & Johnson by 25.4% during the first quarter.
+The Manufacturers Life Insurance Company now owns 6,277,296 shares of the company’s stock worth $823,143,000 after buying an additional 1,270,196 shares during the period.
+Finally, BlackRock Inc. grew its stake in shares of Johnson & Johnson by 0.6% in the 2nd quarter.
+BlackRock Inc. now owns 193,714,044 shares of the company’s stock valued at $27,242,005,000 after purchasing an additional 1,168,129 shares during the last quarter.
+67.44% of the stock is currently owned by institutional investors.

-Several equities analysts recently weighed in on the company.
-Raymond James boosted their price objective on Johnson & Johnson from $157.00 to $158.00 and gave the stock an “outperform” rating in a research report on Friday, July 17th.
-ValuEngine upgraded Johnson & Johnson from a “sell” rating to a “hold” rating in a report on Monday, August 3rd.
-Credit Suisse Group raised their price objective on shares of Johnson & Johnson from $163.00 to $168.00 and gave the stock an “outperform” rating in a research note on Wednesday.
-Independent Research upgraded shares of Johnson & Johnson from a “hold” rating to a “buy” rating and upped their target price for the company from $161.00 to $164.00 in a research note on Monday, July 20th.
-Finally, SVB Leerink restated an “outperform” rating on shares of Johnson & Johnson in a research report on Wednesday, July 15th.
-One equities research analyst has rated the stock with a sell rating, five have issued a hold rating and ten have given a buy rating to the stock.
-The company presently has an average rating of “Buy” and a consensus target price of $164.93.

-In other news, EVP Kathryn E. Wengel sold 16,115 shares of Johnson & Johnson stock in a transaction that occurred on Wednesday, September 2nd.
-The shares were sold at an average price of $153.52, for a total value of $2,473,974.80.
-Following the completion of the transaction, the executive vice president now owns 66,658 shares in the company, valued at $10,233,336.16.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, EVP Ashley Mcevoy sold 29,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 28th.
-The stock was sold at an average price of $147.47, for a total value of $4,276,630.00.
-Following the completion of the transaction, the executive vice president now directly owns 21,682 shares in the company, valued at $3,197,444.54.
+In related news, EVP Ashley Mcevoy sold 29,000 shares of the firm’s stock in a transaction that occurred on Tuesday, July 28th.
+The shares were sold at an average price of $147.47, for a total value of $4,276,630.00.
+Following the sale, the executive vice president now directly owns 21,682 shares of the company’s stock, valued at $3,197,444.54.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, EVP Kathryn E. Wengel sold 16,115 shares of the firm’s stock in a transaction that occurred on Wednesday, September 2nd.
+The stock was sold at an average price of $153.52, for a total transaction of $2,473,974.80.
+Following the completion of the sale, the executive vice president now directly owns 66,658 shares in the company, valued at $10,233,336.16.
 The disclosure for this sale can be found here.
-0.27% of the stock is currently owned by corporate insiders.
+0.27% of the stock is owned by company insiders.

+Several research analysts have weighed in on the company.
+Cantor Fitzgerald lifted their target price on Johnson & Johnson from $168.00 to $180.00 and gave the company an “overweight” rating in a research note on Wednesday.
+Citigroup lifted their target price on Johnson & Johnson from $165.00 to $170.00 and gave the company a “buy” rating in a research note on Friday, July 17th.
+Credit Suisse Group lifted their price target on Johnson & Johnson from $163.00 to $168.00 and gave the company an “outperform” rating in a research note on Wednesday.
+Independent Research upgraded Johnson & Johnson from a “hold” rating to a “buy” rating and lifted their price target for the company from $161.00 to $164.00 in a research note on Monday, July 20th.
+Finally, Zacks Investment Research downgraded Johnson & Johnson from a “hold” rating to a “sell” rating and set a $150.00 price target on the stock. in a research note on Tuesday, July 7th.
+One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and ten have assigned a buy rating to the company’s stock.
+The company currently has a consensus rating of “Buy” and an average target price of $164.93.

 Johnson & Johnson researches and develops, manufactures, and sells various products in the health care field worldwide.
 It operates in three segments: Consumer, Pharmaceutical, and Medical Devices.
 The Consumer segment offers baby care products under the JOHNSON'S brand; oral care products under the LISTERINE brand; beauty products under the AVEENO, CLEAN & CLEAR, DR.